exilon/QuickLib/README.md

   - **RepeatEveryDay:** Repeat task every day at same hour.
   - **RepeatEveryWeek:** Repeat task every week at same hour.
 - *Define fail/retry policies:*
-  - **RetryForever:** If execution fails, code will be retry forever until task executes ok.
+  - **RetryForever:** If execution fails, code will be retried forever until task executes ok.
-  - **Retry:** If execution fails, code will be retry x times.
+  - **Retry:** If execution fails, code will be retried x times.
-  - **WaitAndRetry:** If execution fails, code will be retry x times, and wait x millisecons before each retry.
+  - **WaitAndRetry:** If execution fails, code will be retried x times, and will wait x milliseconds before each retry.
 You can specify number of retries and wait time between retries.
 - *Start/Stop scheduler:*
   - **Start:** Starts scheduler.
   - **Stop:** Stops scheduler.